(page updated 18/6/22)

 Club nights are held on the first Wednesday of every month at 7:30pm in the Gliding Club Rooms at the Tauranga Airport.
 During the summer, weather permitting, the occasional club night is held at our field at TECT Park for social flying and a barbecue.

 We have recently rekindled a winter programme of indoor flying.
-This is held on a Sunday afternoon from 2.30 to 4.30pm at the Mount Sports Centre.
-Dates set are 24 June, 8th July, 15th July (more to follow).
+This is held on a Saturday evening from 7.00 – 9.00pm at the Mount Sports Centre.
+Dates set are May 28th, June 11th, August 13th.
 This is an interesting way to sharpen piloting skills in a confined space with some very unusual model types.

 (background – blueprint of Wright brothers 1903 “Flyer”)